jakubwro/SineWaves.jl/doc/src/builder.md

 When script is done JLL module is pushed to your repository and tarballs are visible in [the releases tab](https://github.com/jakubwro/sinewave_jll/releases).

-TODO: descripe creating new release
+TODO: describe creating a new release